Dynamics of Dissipative Nonlinear Systems: A Study via 2D CGLE by Contact Geometry: Introduction

-The main contributions of this work are as follows: (1) we derive a contact geometric formulation of complex wave fields, (2) we establish a dissipative contact Hamilton-Jacobi equation that governs the evolution of the action functional, and (3) we derive the probability measure within the contact-geometric framework, through which we analyse the first-order periodon--soliton phase-transition boundary and hysteresis loop in the contact-CGLE framework.
+The main contributions of this work are as follows: (1) a contact-geometric formulation of dissipative nonlinear systems, (2) a dissipative contact Hamilton-Jacobi equation governing the evolution of the action functional, and (3) a probability measure within the contact-geometric framework, through which we analyse the first-order periodon--soliton phase-transition boundary and hysteresis loop in the contact-CGLE framework.
 This study not only enhances the theoretical foundation of pattern formation in dissipative systems but also provides a new analytical tool for studying complex spatiotemporal dynamics in various physical and biological systems.

-The paper is organised as follows: Section \ref{sec:contact-geometric-formulation} develops the contact geometric formulation of complex fields, extending the Least Constraint Theorem for vector bundles, deriving the contact dynamical equations, and establishing the probability density functional.
+The paper is organised as follows: Section \ref{sec:contact-geometric-formulation} develops the contact-geometric formulation of a dissipative nonlinear system, extending the Least Constraint Theorem for vector bundles, deriving the contact dynamical equations, and establishing the probability density functional.
 Section \ref{sec:Contact-HJE} derives the dissipative contact Hamilton-Jacobi (CHJ) equation by generalising classical Hamilton-Jacobi theory to dissipative systems via contact geometry, introducing a canonical transformation to reduce 2D field dynamics to 1D problems, and formulating the equation.
-Section \ref{sec:Traveling-Wave-Solutions} discusses travelling-wave solutions of the CGLE by reducing the CHJ equation, obtaining its Jacobi elliptic functions, analysing parameter conditions, and demonstrating the transition from periodic waves to solitons as the elliptic modulus approaches unity, supported by detailed spatial distribution visualisations of field properties.
-Section \ref{sec:Contact-Probability-Functional} investigates probabilistic properties of the 2D CGLE, deriving the probability density functional, defining the critical switching line, and exploring the periodon–soliton phase transition and hysteresis.
+Section \ref{sec:Traveling-Wave-Solutions} discusses travelling-wave solutions of the CGLE by reducing the CHJ equation, obtaining solutions in Jacobi elliptic functions, analysing parameter conditions, and demonstrating the transition from periodic waves to solitons as the elliptic modulus approaches unity, supported by detailed visualisations of the spatial distribution of field properties.
+Section \ref{sec:Contact-Probability-Functional} investigates the probabilistic properties of the 2D CGLE, deriving the probability density functional, defining the critical switching line, and exploring the periodon–soliton phase transition and hysteresis.
 Finally, Section \ref{sec:Conclusions} summarises the main contributions and the broader significance of the contact-geometric approach for nonlinear pattern formation in nonequilibrium systems.